raj114/kong_rate-limiting_advanced/README.md

 			sudo luarocks make

-	* Adding our custom_plugin in kong
+	* Adding custom rate limiting plugin in Kong
-		* To run our plugin, we first need to inform Kong of its presence using the kong.conf file that we created earlier.
-Open it up, search for plugins, and add our plugin.
-		  The line should look like this:
+		* Append the custom plugin name in the kong.conf file as shown below

 				plugins = bundled, kong-plugin-header-echo

-		* Then save and exit the file.
-Finally, cd to the root directory of your plugin and run:
+		* Start Kong

 				kong start -c /path/to/your/kong.conf

-		* To verify that Kong knows about your plugin, execute the following command:
+		* To verify if the plugin is installed properly, execute the following command:

 				curl http://localhost:8001/ | python -mjson.tool
 		*You should see your plugin in the plugins.available_on_server array!

-* If your plugin is already deploy in kong and you added new change then how to deploy without reset the database :-
+* If your plugin is already deployed in Kong and you added new change then how to deploy without reset the database :-

-	* First go to that folder where is your pluging code like cd /your_path_of_plugin_folder
+	* Go to that folder where is your pluging code like cd /your_path_of_plugin_folder

 	* Run the below command :-